ericpruitt/a9bsp/README.md

-The name "a9bsp" is short for Accessible Boolean Satisfiability Problem: the ultimate goal of this library is to make satisfiability problems more accessible to individuals without a strong backgrounds in logical theory or mathematics.
+The name "a9bsp" is short for Accessible Boolean Satisfiability Problem: the ultimate goal of this library is to make satisfiability problems more accessible to individuals without strong backgrounds in logical theory or mathematics.
 Built on top of [pycosat](https://github.com/ContinuumIO/pycosat), the library has straightforward, descriptive functions that generate equivalent boolean satisfiability rules.